Forced labor in Nazi concentration camps: Role of private companies

 Telford Taylor opens the case against the defendants in the IG Farben trial.

 The involvement of private companies in the concentration camps increased with two pilot projects beginning in early 1941: a few hundred prisoners from Auschwitz were leased to IG Farben and 300 Mauthausen prisoners to Steyr-Daimler-Puch.
 Both companies used prisoner labor to compensate for labor shortages, and initially employed prisoners only in unskilled and construction work.
 Through this arrangement, the SS retained control of the prisoners while obtaining material benefits: IG Farben provided materials for the construction of Auschwitz, while Steyr-Daimler-Puch offered cheaper weapons to the Waffen-SS.
 The companies complained that long transport of prisoners to work and arbitrary mistreatment from the SS reduced their productivity.
 Employment of prisoners by private companies was marginal until the end of 1941.

 Until the end of 1942, the SS companies paid 30 pfennig per prisoner per day while private employers paid three and four Reichsmarks.
 This price included the clothing and food of prisoners as well as SS guard details, but the companies had to pay for accommodation and medical care.
 Therefore, they had a significant effect on conditions in the camps.
 Prisoners did not receive any of this money, which was paid into state coffers.
-The per diem cost encouraged employers to push for to extend m the working day as much as possible, which increased the mortality rate.
+The per diem cost encouraged employers to extend the working day as much as possible, which increased the mortality rate.
 Employees of private firms were in charge of monitoring prisoners' work performance and telling kapos which prisoners to beat.
 Sometimes physical punishments were meted out onsite, while at other times it was delayed until the prisoners returned to the subcamp.
 Most employees did not object to this role.